ncoghlan/pulpdist/doc/cli.rst

 By default, the command line client uses the metadata stored on the server to identify the available repositories.
 If this metadata is incomplete or invalid, the ``--ignoremeta`` option can be passed before the command to be executed.
-In this mode, the Pulp server will be treated as containing only raw tree definitions, allowing listing and manipulation of repos that would otherwise be ignored (due to the fact they aren't recorded in the stored metadata).
+In this mode, the Pulp server will be treated as containing only raw repo definitions, allowing listing and manipulation of repos that would otherwise be ignored (due to the fact they aren't recorded in the stored metadata).